pytest-dev/pytest/doc/en/funcarg_compare.rst

    ``extrakey`` parameter containing ``request.param`` to the :py:func:`~python.Request.cached_setup` call.

-3. Multiple parametrized session-scoped resources will be active at the same time, making it hard for them to affect global state of the application under test.
+3. Multiple parameterized session-scoped resources will be active at the same time, making it hard for them to affect global state of the application under test.

 4. there is no way how you can make use of funcarg factories in xUnit setup methods.

-5. A non-parametrized fixture function cannot use a parametrized funcarg resource if it isn't stated in the test function signature.
+5. A non-parameterized fixture function cannot use a parameterized funcarg resource if it isn't stated in the test function signature.

 All of these limitations are addressed with pytest-2.3 and its